 I think we are all works in progress, and for some reason some people do have extra obstacles to overcome.
 Early on in my recovery I started to see myself not just as a survivor, but as a thriver.
 I have been fortunate to have grown up without too much economic distress and much travel and education.
 I do believe this has helped my ability to thrive, because I could fight back for my sanity and for justice in ways that those less fortunate than I cannot.

 Still, though, thirty years into this journey, I see how my trauma and the PTSD directed many of my life decisions.
 I could have become a professor, but having researched war and rape for seven years, I felt even more traumatized, and I needed a break.
-Many, I know, would have forged on, but I had fear, felt overwhelmed, and had already faced so much in my recovery, that I had to step away and stop “kissing ass” to the establishment.
-Besides, I had a young child, and had I become a professor, I would have had to leave her for someone else to raise, which I didn’t want to do.
+Many, I know, would have forged on, but I had fear and felt overwhelmed.
+Plus, I had already faced so much in my recovery.
+I felt a need to step away and stop “kissing ass” to the academic establishment.
+Additionally, I had a young child, and had I become a professor, I would have had to leave her for someone else to raise, which I didn’t want to do.
 I felt a grave ownership and will to make sure she would not be raped at sixteen, not have her first drink at nine or have regular blackouts by the age of thirteen.
-I knew my parents were good people, but somehow those are a few of the milestones of my childhood, and I couldn’t let something like that happen to my daughter.
+I knew my parents were good people, but somehow those are a few of the milestones of my childhood.
+I just couldn’t let something like that happen to my daughter.

 My last dramatic amount of growth came because I needed to find something more for myself.
 My kids were older, which allowed me more time.
 I found taiko, which has helped me shed more grief in three years than I could ever have imagined when I picked up my first pair of bachi and hit the drum.
 The #metoo also movement inspired me to speak out.
 I hoped that my story could help others with their grief and sorrow.